Boost your business potential with the right KPIs

 If you strive for your business to progress, data-based decision making is essential.
 Yet, having too many KPIs could be worse than having no KPIs.
 It dilutes focus for your business on the actions that are going to drive success.
 Also, keep in mind that no KPI is forever – they should reflect your current strategy and targets and need to be revised regularly.

 In essence, KPIs are communications vehicles.
-They enable top executives to communicate the mission and focus of the organization and grab the attention of employees.
+They allow top executives to communicate the mission and focus of the organization and grab the attention of employees.
 A good way to make your employees aware of what’s happening with your KPIs is with the help of GeckoBoard.
 This software shows metrics you marked as important on a beautifully designed dashboard, which you can display on a screen in your office.
 It gives a whole new perspective on how the business indicators are changing on a daily basis and becomes a central place where conversations are started.
 The best part?
 It drives an immediate action when things aren’t according to plan and everyone understands why they need to change their actions.